818th Medical Brigade: World War II

 At the same time, the hospitals of the Center established a number of schools to provide additional training for personnel.
 These included an athletic trainer inspector school, schools of tropical medicine (important for units preparing to redeploy for the anticipated fight against Japan), a medical field school, and basic courses in military medicine, surgery, anesthesia, radiology, psychiatry, and dermatology.
 Advanced courses in orthopedic surgery, infectious diseases, cardiovascular diseases, and gastroenterology.

 The 818th Hospital Center had scarce1y begun to begin operations at its location in Liege, Belgium, by New Year's Day 1945.
 Operational procedures for the operation of the center and providing command and control over its subordinate units had to be developed through actual operating experience; it was impossible to develop hard and fast rules or policies since conditions were constantly subject to change without notice.
 Policies had to have enough flexibility to accommodate circumstances as they arose.
-Complications facing the organization were many and varied, intensified by the activities of the Ardennes Campain, which began only two days after the headquarters arrived in Liege.
+Complications facing the organization were many and varied, intensified by the activities of the Ardennes Campaign, which began only two days after the headquarters arrived in Liege.
 The tactical situation presented a variety of situations affecting the missions of the hospital center, which was primarily to coordinate, expedite, and simplify the activities of six general hospitals, later increased to nine, and the other subsidiary units associated with them.
 The hospitals had been operating as direct reporting units of the Advance Section, Communications Zone, whose headquarters was located some 45 miles from the Liege area, where the hospitals were located.
 Under these conditions the most effective integration of the hospitals' activities and policies could not be secured.
 The first requirement of the new headquarters was, therefore, to provide for centralization and coordination of all common requirements of the hospitals and their associated units; to eliminate, as much as possible, unnecessary overlapping and duplication of effort; to relieve each hospital from as much a part of possible of its necessary non-professional tasks; and to facilitate in every way each installation in rendering intended effective professional services.